 Robert Glenn was one of the more active piano makers of the 19th Century.
-Glenn is listed as a partner with John Wake as early as 1839, forming the firm of 'Wake & Glenn'.
-The partnership lasted until about 1842.
-After this partnership was dissolved, Glenn continued to build pianos under his own name.
-In 1844, Robert Glenn went into partnership with Abel Rogers, establishing the firm of Glenn, Rogers & Company.
-This partnership lasted until 1846, when Glenn withdrew to establish his own firm as 'Robert Glenn & Company'.
-Robert Glenn went on to build highly acclaimed pianos until his death in 1855.
-Pianos by Robert Glenn are exceedingly rare today, and are of museum caliber.
+Robert Glenn is listed as a partner with John Wake as early as 1839, forming the firm of “Wake & Glenn”.
+The partnership was short lived and was dissolved in 1842.
+Robert Glenn resumed building pianos under his own name until 1844 when he partnered with Abel Rogers and formed “Glenn, Rogers & Company”.
+This partnership was also short lived and ended when Robert Glenn withdrew to form his own firm “Robert, Glenn & Company” in 1846.
+Robert Glenn & Company went on to build highly acclaimed pianos until his death in 1855.
+Pianos from any of these partnership firms are exceedingly rare and of museum caliber.